Biochemistry BS

 Research

-Program graduates will be able to draw on classroom knowledge and laboratory classes to make an individual contribution in a research laboratory.
+Program graduates who choose to participate in mentored research will be able to draw on classroom knowledge, laboratory classes, and personal revelation to make an individual contribution in a research laboratory.

 Courses that Contribute: CHEM 105 CHEM 227 CHEM 391 CHEM 455 CHEM 489 CHEM 495